TheN008/feeling_guesser/README.md

 # feeling_hunter
-Simple python script that attempts to guess what type of feeling a user might be experiencing by analyzing polarity and subjectivity of tweets made by user's friends.
+Simple python script that attempts to guess what type of feeling a  twitter user might be experiencing by analyzing polarity and subjectivity of tweets made by user's friends.
 # assumptions  (crap)
 i) User might be receiving his feelings from tweets of his friends <br>
 ii) Total number of posts = 100% of feelings <br>